IEU-QNT stands in solidarity with students striking for climate justice

 IEU-QNT Assistant Secretary/Treasurer Paul Giles commended students participating in the movement and embracing solidarity to campaign for a sustainable future.

-“Students have the right to rally around issues that will severely impact their future and the futures of generations to come,” Mr Giles said.
+“Students have the right to rally around issues that will severely impact their future and the future of generations to come,” Mr Giles said.

 “Our students are showing courage by standing up to Australia’s government and business leaders, demanding they step up to take urgent actions to mitigate climate change.